 TPC 2021 Webinar Series

-The TPC is excited to launch our 2021 Webinar Series, a professional development opportunity for people who work with and serve teen parents across Colorado.
-This webinar series is a forum for practitioners, researchers, policymakers, advocates, and stakeholders working with pregnant and parenting teens to share expertise, network, and gain professional knowledge to improve practice and service delivery.
+The TPC has launched our 2021 Webinar Series!
+This was a professional development opportunity for people who work with and serve teen parents across Colorado.
+The series was a forum for practitioners, researchers, policymakers, advocates, and stakeholders working with pregnant and parenting teens to share expertise, network, and gain professional knowledge to improve practice and service delivery.

 Click on the webinar titles below for more information about each webinar.

 - Jada Galassini — Activist, parent and speaker